Early bird Discount 15% Off Until November 30th, 2023!

-Earth Activist Training’s Permaculture Design Certificate course (PDC) is our longest running and most requested course– we’ve been teaching it for 20 years.
-This is the course where all of your learning about resilient land management and climate adaptation begins.
+Earth Activist Training’s (EAT) Permaculture Design Certificate course (PDC) is our longest-running and most-requested course– we’ve been teaching it for 20 years.
+This is our foundational permaculture course where you’re learning about resilient land management and climate adaptation begins.

 We are so excited to welcome you home to Earth Activist Training!